 First in the actual Greek text of Luke 2:2 the word translated Cyrenius is the last word and Syria the second to last word.
 And the word for "governor" is not a noun and should be more literally translated "governing".
 In fact the most accurate rendering of the verse should be something like.

-The only reason why Bible Skeptics insist this MUST be the AD 6 Census in-spite of all the ways it's nothing like that Census (Empire wide not local, and while Herod was still King) is the name of Kureniou.
+The only reason why Bible Skeptics insist this MUST be the AD 6 Census in-spite of all the ways it's nothing like that Census (Empire wide not local, and while Herod was still King or at least had been less then 2 years earlier) is the name of Kureniou.

-In Josephus it's spelled Kurinios, which, like I would expect, uses more then one Iota.
+In Josephus Quirinus is spelled Kurinios, which, like I would expect, uses more then one Iota.
 Also there is no "e".
 It is a much more plausible Greek rendering of Quirinus.

 I'm not sure how early on this confusion started.
 Maybe simply because Luke refereed to the AD 6 Census in Acts 5:37 people made the wrong assumption it must be the same Census.
 Or maybe the translation of Luke into Latin played a key role in the confusion, when Translations of The Bible into modern languages finally began to happen after the reformation, they were greatly influenced by the Vulgate directly or indirectly, even the KJV.